-It’s an ideal seaside destination for a short break with its many hotels, B&B’s and theatre.
+It’s an ideal seaside destination for a short break with many hotels, B&B’s and theatres.
 It’s well connected by public transport with regular trains and buses to Liverpool, Preston and beyond.

 Our Wheelchair Walk in Southport

 We started our walk by the Marine Lake.
-During the summer, this pretty lake is packed with pedal boats and motor boats.
+This pretty lake is packed with pedal boats and motorboats during the summer.
 The surrounding gardens are a sea of colour with flora from around the world.
-The lake is also a popular stop off for exotic birds making it a birdwatcher’s paradise.
+The lake is also a popular stop-off for exotic birds, making it a birdwatcher’s paradise.

-Half way up the pier you can stop off in the Ocean Plaza for a coffee or bite to eat.
-There’s a ramp down to the retail area making it easy to access.
+Halfway up the pier, you can stop in the Ocean Plaza for a coffee or bite to eat.
+There’s a ramp down to the retail area, making it easy to access.

-For the less able there’s a tram which runs the full of the pier, you’ll need to check running times on arrival.
-If you fancy a rest then why not grab a coffee and a cake in the cafe?
+For the less able, there’s a tram which runs the full of the pier.
+You’ll need to check running times on arrival.
+If you fancy a rest, why not grab a coffee and a cake in the cafe?

-On a clear day, the pier offers spectacular views of the Mersey Estuary, Blackpool, Cumbrian Lake District and North Wales coast.
-We were not so lucky it was just cold and windy but we made it!
+The pier offers spectacular views of the Mersey Estuary, Blackpool, Cumbrian Lake District, and North Wales coast on a clear day.
+We were not so lucky, and it was just cold and windy, but we made it!

 Lord Street has an eclectic mix of shops ranging from the usual high street stores to quirky boutiques unique to Southport.

-Southport can be busy during the summer months; especially when big events are on.
-Visiting in spring or autumn are best if you’re not a fan of crowds.
-We virtually had the place to ourselves hence the reason we visit out of season.
+Southport can be busy during the summer months, especially when significant events are on.
+Visiting spring or autumn is best if you’re not a fan of crowds.
+We virtually had the place to ourselves, hence why we visit out of season.